danbev/learning-nodejs/README.md

 #### Signed Public Key and Challenge (SPKAC)
 Also known as Netscape SPKI (spooky).
 There was originally an element named keygen in the html5 spec which was later removed.
-The intention was to create client side certificates
+The intention was to create client side certificates through a web service for protocols like WebID.

 #### Building with shared openssl
 Building an [locally built version](https://github.com/danbev/learning-libcrypto#building-openssl) of OpenSSL.